-In the other incident, EJ Stiles was an adult patient of Penn State Health St. Joseph Medical Center who was denied gender-affirming care on religious grounds by the hospital.
-Following the denial of care, ACLU-PA filed a complaint with the PHRC on behalf of Stiles, alleging that the abrupt cancellation of his gender-affirming surgery amounted to illegal sex discrimination and an unconstitutional invocation of religious liberty by a public institution.
+The ACLU-PA's client, EJ Stiles, was an adult patient of Penn State Health St. Joseph Medical Center who was denied care on religious grounds by the hospital.
+Following the denial of care, ACLU-PA filed a complaint with the PHRC on behalf of Stiles, alleging that the abrupt cancellation of their gender-affirming surgery amounted to illegal sex discrimination and an unconstitutional invocation of religious liberty by a public institution.

 Rather than participate in the PHRC complaint resolution process, Penn State Health St. Joseph sued the PHRC in Commonwealth Court.
 Although the PHRC dismissed Stiles’ complaint, determining that the hospital could assert religious doctrine to discriminate on the basis of gender identity or expression, the hospital still proceeded with its lawsuit against the PHRC.
 Penn State Health St. Joseph, now joined by Penn State Health, seek to establish a religious exemption to Pennsylvania's anti-discrimination law and invalidate regulations that define sex discrimination to include gender identity or expression.

-The ACLU of Pennsylvania and Community Justice Project are defending PHRC’s regulations.
+The ACLU of Pennsylvania is defending PHRC’s regulations.

 “As a public institution, Penn State Health St. Joseph Medical Center’s willingness to inject religious doctrine into health decisions is blatantly unconstitutional and a violation of the First Amendment,” said Rich Ting, senior staff attorney at the ACLU of Pennsylvania.
 “That violation would be bad enough on its own, but now Penn State Health is shamefully attempting to overturn sex discrimination regulations statewide.
 Religious dogma has no place in our government.”